et-do/quizbo/frontend/quizbo-app/README.md

-# Read Robin Frontend
+# Quizbo Frontend

 ## Overview

-This project is the frontend part of the Read Robin application.
+This project is the frontend part of the Quizbo application.
 It is a React application integrated with Firebase for authentication and hosting.

 ## Local Development